Voyager0587/Voyager0587/README.md

 🌱 I’m currently learning Android, algorithms and Java back-end.

-👯 I’m looking to collaborate on learning partner.
+👯 I’m looking to collaborate on ...

 🤔 I’m looking for help with Android development.